-- 1. Headhunting is highly disruptive to successful business, which stands to lose expensively trained senior managers. - 2.
-A headhunted individual might subsequently be enticed by other headhunters to leave his new firm after a short period.
-To avoid this, some companies attach golden handcuffs to senior management position i.e., they pay large cash bonuses which are only available to executives who stay with the firm for a certain number of years. - 3.
-An unsuitable candidate might bribe the headhunter to recommend him for the vacant job.
+- (i) Headhunting is highly disruptive to successful business, which stands to lose expensively trained senior managers - (ii) A headhunted individual might subsequently be enticed by other headhunters to leave his new firm after a short period.
+To avoid this, some companies attach golden handcuffs to senior management position i.e., they pay large cash bonuses which are only available to executives who stay with the firm for a certain number of years.

+(iii) An unsuitable candidate might bribe the headhunter to recommend him for the vacant job.

-6.3.2 Promotion from Within: Sources
+6.3.3 Promotion from Within: Sources

 Job opening for employees within the organization stimulates the possibility of transfer or promotion, increases the general level of morale, and provides more information about the candidate through analyzing his performance in the organization.
 Personal data bank of employees can identify a list of those with minimum qualifications for the job requirements.
-This provides exibility and greater control over career progress.
+This provides flexibility and greater control over career progress.

-Job Posting Jobs are posted on the bulletin boards, internal circular or on the internet.
+- Job Posting: Jobs are posted on the bulletin boards, internal circular or on the internet.
 Some carry listing in the company newspapers and newsletters.
 Internal applicants are often restricted to certain employees.
 Such guidelines include: 1) performance review of the last 3 to 5 years, 2) dependable attendance record, 3) having been in the present position for certain years, 4) has had no disciplinary action or penalty, 5) has had certain specific work experience in the organization.
 The present supervisor must at some point be informed of the subordinates interest in another job.
 Some require immediate notification while others inform only if the employee becomes a prime candidate for the listed opening.

-Job posting can reduce turnover by sending the message to the employees that they do not have to go elsewhere in order to and opportunities for advancement and development.
+Job posting can reduce turnover by sending the message to the employees that they do not have to go elsewhere in order to find opportunities for advancement and development.
 Posting jobs create an open recruitment process which helps to provide equal opportunities for advancement of all employees.
-But job posting, though with definite advantages, is not foolproof.
+But job posting, though with definite advantages, is not fool proof.
 If decisions are already made when posting appears, the system loses credibility.
 At Citigroup, internal job advertisement policy is diligently practiced for all job openings.
-Internal staff is encouraged to apply for positions across the franchise locally and globally.

-Talent Inventories HR department has the data of all the employees.
+Internal staff is encouraged to apply for positions across the franchise locally and globally. - Talent Inventories: HR department has the data of all the employees.
 Some organizations identify high potential employees to create talent pools and replacement charts for succession planning, while other organizations have devised a systematic method of keeping track of talent at all levels and all functions.
 The employer monitors the internal talent and facilitates the process of matching internal applicants to suitable positions.
-They ensure that all the suitable employees for various positions are considered.
-IBM and Citibank use their talent inventory to identify suitable positions for employers who wish to transfer or who are seeking another job because of technological displacement reorganization, or new openings.
-At Citigroup, the Talent Inventory Review (TIR) process is one of the most successful sources of recruitment for executives and managers with proven records.

-Transfers Transfers involve moving from one position to another of a similar status, and generally there is no increase in the pay.
+They ensure that all the suitable employees for various positions are considered. - Transfers: Transfers involve moving from one position to another of a similar status, and generally there is no increase in the pay.
 These are lateral job transfers.
 These are considered valuable opportunities for employees as it gives a broader perspective of the working of various functions in an organization, which may play an important role in the long-term development of employees.

-6.3.3 Domestic Vs Global Sources
+6.3.4 Domestic Vs Global Sources